StephenFang/Scalable-Data-Analytics/README.md

 Detailed submission instructions are in [HW0](https://github.com/berkeley-cs186/course/tree/master/hw0).

-We hope you all learned a lot from these projects!
+We hope we all learned a lot from these projects!

  -- CS 186 Staff
 # Scalable-Data-Analytics-and-Machine-Learning